zenml-io/mlstacks/docs/book/stacks/stack-specification.md

 This field defines the default region that the stack will be deployed to.
 If you specify a region that doesn't exist for your particular provider, the stack deployment will fail.

+If you don't specify a region in your stack specification, `mlstacks` will use whatever is set as the default region for your provider.
+Note that this will differ between providers.

 ### `default_tags`